 - Does this product photo animate well?

-- Should this concept be developed into a proper ad or content asset?
+- Should this concept be developed further?

 What free AI image to video tools usually allow

-| Free tool feature | What it usually helps with | Where it can become limiting |
+| Free feature | What it helps with | Where it becomes limiting |

 |---|---|---|